 - withdrawal

-- · loss of interest in sport/college/work
+- loss of interest in sport/college/work

 - expressing a sense of hopelessness

 If you are concerned about anyone, please check in with them.
 Ask how they are feeling and if they would like some professional support.
-If they would, link them with their GP (speak first with their parent/guardian if they are a juvenile) or some of the support services highlighted above.
+If they would, link them with their GP (speak first with their parent/ guardian if they are a juvenile).